People often confuse webinars and podcasts, and some even think these are simply two terms for the same thing. But, that

 Webinars have a smaller but more targeted audience.
 After all, anyone who pays to watch a webinar is interested in the topic.

 Podcasts attract a much larger audience as they are available for free.
 So, even if someone is slightly intrigued by the topic, they may listen to it.
-Another reason why podcasts attract more leads is that these are available 24*7 and are not a one-time event like webinars.
+Another reason why podcasts attract more leads is that these are available 24*7 and are not one-time events like webinars.

 Which One is Better?

 The answer to this question depends more on your requirements than the inherent characteristics of webinars or podcasts.
 Neither is universally better.

 For example, webinars might be better for teaching a course or use-cases where interactivity is essential.
 Similarly, podcasts are better for providing information to a broader audience so that interaction is not required.

 Overall, it is your call to decide which one of these suits your needs better.
 To learn more about the pros and cons of each, see this infographic, which was first published on FLOW.